Mohit-Doshi/planetary-pursuit-space-apps-2025/README.md

 - **Scoring Algorithm**: Weighted system based on astrobiological importance
 - **Criteria Selection**: Based on factors known to influence planetary habitability

-## 🤝 Contributing

-This project was created for the NASA Space Apps Challenge 2025.
-Contributions are welcome!
-Please feel free to submit issues and enhancement requests.

 ## 📄 License

 This project is open source and available under the [MIT License](LICENSE).

-## 🙏 Acknowledgments

-- **NASA** for exoplanet data and research
-- **NASA Space Apps Challenge** for providing the platform
-- **Exoplanet Research Community** for scientific insights
-- **React Community** for excellent documentation and tools

-## 📞 Contact

-For questions or feedback about the Exoplanet Habitability Analyzer, please reach out through the NASA Space Apps Challenge platform or create an issue in this repository.

----

-**Built with ❤️ for NASA Space Apps Challenge 2025**

-*Discover the most habitable worlds beyond our solar system!* 🌌